Domestic Violence Compassionate Representation. Unbeatable Results.

 Arrests can be triggered by a variety of incidents ranging from minor physical altercations to significant violence.
 It is common for many arguments to escalate, which can result in domestic violence charges if one party claims to feel threatened or harmed.
 These cases occur in individuals across all age groups, socioeconomic backgrounds, sexual orientations, and educational levels.

 In Nebraska, police officers have the discretion to decide whether or not to make an arrest when called to the scene of a domestic violence disturbance.
-They often consider various factors, such as the severity of the situation, evidence of violence or threats, and the need to ensure the safety of individuals involved.
+They often consider various factors, such as the severity of the situation, evidence of violence or threats, and the need to ensure the safety of the individuals involved.

 Specific Charges Related to Nebraska Domestic Violence